 Preventing Sexual Harassment in California

-California Senate Bill 1343, enacted in 2018, requires that California employers with five or more employees provide sexual harassment training and education to both supervisors and non-supervisory staff by January 1, 2020.
+California Senate Bill 1343, enacted in 2018, requires that California employers with five or more employees provide sexual harassment training and education to both supervisors and non-supervisory staff.
 This new legislation represents a big change to past requirements, which applied to California employers with 50 or more workers, and required they only train supervisors.

 Our interactive courses exceed all Federal and California requirements and ensures that organizations are up to date with California’s anti-harassment legislation and more.
 Available in two versions − a one-hour employee course, and a two-hour manager/supervisor course − our instructor led training covers all the required topics and guidelines under the California Department of Fair Employment and Housing regulations.
 (California regulations AB 1825, AB 2053, SB 396, SB 400, and SB 1343)

-DON'T WAIT!
 Prepare to train your California workforce NOW on preventing sexual harassment and abusive conduct in the workplace.
-SB 1343 requires that California businesses with five or more employees train all employees and supervisors before January 1, 2020.
+SB 1343 requires that California businesses with five or more employees train all employees and supervisors.